mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 <!--TODO: I don't understand why the Add New Button image doesn't show up.
 It also doesn't show up in the header below. -->

 * Click on each material to select it.
-Once selected the material's properties will be shown in the panels below.
+Once selected the material's properties will show in the panels below.
 See [Render Materials Properties](#properties) for more information.
 * Right-click a thumbnail to display the Material context menu.
 * Right-click the blank area to display the New Material Context Menu.